Coffee-93/Coffee-93/README.md

 ### Who am I?

-💻 I'm a graduate student studying AI and Machine Learning.
+💻 I'm a graduate student studying Artificial Intelligence and Machine Learning, minoring in Computer Science.
 Currently interested in ML Deployment, Storytelling with Data and AI Products.

 ⚕️ My background is in public health, medicine and sociology.
 Ask me about it some time!